gardener/gardener/docs/usage/topology_aware_routing.md

    > The controller allocates a proportional amount of endpoints to each zone.
 This proportion is based on the allocatable CPU cores for nodes running in that zone.
 For example, if one zone had 2 CPU cores and another zone only had 1 CPU core, the controller would allocate twice as many endpoints to the zone with 2 CPU cores.

    In case it is not possible to achieve a balanced distribution of the endpoints, as a safeguard mechanism the controller removes hints from the EndpointSlice resource.
-   In our setup the clients and the servers are well-known and usually the traffic a component receives does not depend on the zone's allocatable CPU.
+   In our setup, the clients and the servers are well-known and usually the traffic a component receives does not depend on the zone's allocatable CPU.
    Many components deployed by Gardener are scaled automatically by VPA.
 In case of an overload of a replica, the VPA should provide and apply enhanced CPU and memory resources.
 Additionally, Gardener uses the cluster-autoscaler to upscale/downscale Nodes dynamically.
 Hence, it is not possible to ensure a balanced allocatable CPU across the zones.
-- TopologyAwareHints does not work at low-endpoint counts.
+- The TopologyAwareHints feature does not work at low-endpoint counts.
 It falls apart for a Service with less than 10 Endpoints.
 - Hints provided by the EndpointSlice controller are not deterministic.
 With cluster-autoscaler running and load increasing, hints can be removed in the next moment.
 There is no option to enforce the zone-level topology.

 For more details, see the following issue [kubernetes/kubernetes#113731](https://github.com/kubernetes/kubernetes/issues/113731).